GSA/plainlanguage.gov/_pages/resources/articles/plain-talk-in-washington.md

 Clear measures aren't always possible, but the best example comes from the state's Department of Revenue.
 The agency estimates it has collected approximately $5 million in extra revenue since rewriting one explanatory tax collection letter in 2003.

-**Plain language activity in Washington state government since the mid–'90s:**
+## Plain language activity in Washington state government since the mid–90s

 - 1994: The Olympia Writers Roundtable, a group of state agency writers, invites plain language specialist, Dr. Ginny Redish, to speak in Olympia.
 Dr. Redish founded the Document Design Center at the American Institutes for Research in Washington, D.C. in 1979 and had set up one of the first independent usability test labs in the country.
 Representatives from the departments of Ecology, Retirement Systems, and Labor and Industries bring the message back to their agencies, where workshops and rewrite projects begin at varying levels.
 - 1995-96: First clear rule-writing classes and projects begin, starting with the Department of Labor and Industries.
 Other agencies begin contracting for the class.